mattermill/minimcss/README.md

 # ocho
-*A lightweight, base-8 CSS framework that’s absolutely not ready for prime time.*
+*A lightweight, base-8 CSS for clean, tight layouts.*

-> ⚠️ ocho is a work in progress.
-It could (and probably will) break without warning.
+> ⚠️ ocho is a work in progress and is used mostly for my own projects.
+As a result, I don't recommend you use it.
 ---

 | Feature | Status |